DarrenXu94/new-civic-lunch/src/content/reviews/Yumko.md

 description: 'A review about Yumko'
 ---

-Korean

-Bulgolgi bento box 20 bucks
+Yumko is a cheap Korean restaurant.
+I got the Bulgolgi bento box for $20.
+It included rice, bulgolgi, random salad and some deep fried shit.

-Had a strong beefy flavour
+The beeft had a strong beefy flavour and not really bulgolgi.
+There was not enough rice to offset the beefy flavour.

-Not enough rice

 Rating: B-